 2.2 DriverPower – Refers to Chapter 3.1

 DriverPower (3) represents an innovative software package that uses mutational burden and functional impact evidence to identify a driver.
-Github DriverPower Page on https://github.com/smshuai/DriverPowerThe key feature is the functional impact score to further increase the accuracy of driver discovery based on prior information of the loci functionality (3).
+Github DriverPower Page on https://github.com/smshuai/DriverPower.
+The key feature is the functional impact score to further increase the accuracy of driver discovery based on prior information of the loci functionality (3).
 However, this may also represent a substantial limitation in identifying driver mutations that are outside of previously known regions or regions for which, based on current knowledge, we can anticipate the functional relevance.
 This is especially true for mutations that are less penetrant or prevalent in the tumor population that would be harder to call.
 Nonetheless, using as many as 1373 genomic features derived from public sources, DriverPower's background mutation model is actually able to explain up to 93% of the regional variance in the mutation rate across multiple tumor types and notably, identify novel coding and non-coding drivers of cancers (2).
 The key improvement compared to previous methods is, again, a combinatorial approach that fuses two mutation significance testing methods.
 Instead of detecting signals of positive selection either through mutational burden, that would omit rare drivers, or functional impact tests, that would fail to map drivers in poorly annotated regions for which information is lacking, DriverPower used two algorithms for modelling the background mutation rate based on genomic features.
 The first algorithm was randomised lasso followed by binomial generalised linear model (GLM).
 The other algorithm was the gradient boosting machine (GBM), a non-linear and non-parametric tree ensemble algorithm, which outperformed GLM in tumors that have low level of mutations.
 Applying this method to the aggregated WGS data from 2658 cancers across 38 tumor types generated by the ICGC and TCGA projects, DriverPower outperformed six other published methods for both coding and non-coding driver discovery, and allowed to uncover 217 coding and 95 non-coding driver candidates, including novel drivers.
 Prior to analysis, the WGS data were re-analysed with standardised, high-accuracy pipelines to align to the human genome (reference build hs37d5).
 One limitation may be the reliance on correct and complete annotation of the reference genome, namely hs37d5 or hg19.
 Using a reference itself is problematic because it fails to encapsulate the intrinsic population heterogeneity.
 Importantly, to date, all methods operate on the premises of neutral selection of genomic elements during model training.
 Instead, it is extremely likely that mutations reflect a balance between positive and negative selection, and accounting for a neutral selection and failure in correcting for cross-selective pressures reduce the overall sensitivity of existing methods.
 Yet, DriverPower represents a robust and innovative framework for driver discovery, with special significance to the analysis of cancer genomes.
-Notably, DriverPower was used for one of another major publications from the Project (10).
+Notably, DriverPower was used for major publications from the Project (10).

 2.3 SVClone – Refers to Chapter 3.2